Non-urban metering

 Duly qualified person (DQP)

 DQPs, also known as certified meter installers (CMIs) are trained to install metering equipment and ensure it’s working properly.
+Please use the following links to find a DQP to install and validate your metering equipment:

 Find a DQP Find a Hydrographer